Clevedon

 Clevedon (/ˈkliːvdən/, KLEEV-dən) is a seaside town and civil parish in the unitary authority of North Somerset, England.
-It recorded a parish population of 21,281 in the United Kingdom Census 2011, estimated at 21,442 in 2019.
-It lies along the Severn Estuary, among small hills that include Church Hill, Wain's Hill (topped by the remains of an Iron Age hill fort), Dial Hill, Strawberry Hill, Castle Hill, Hangstone Hill and Court Hill, a Site of Special Scientific Interest with overlaid Pleistocene deposits.
+It lies along the Severn Estuary, among small hills that include Church Hill, Wain's Hill (topped by the remains of an Iron Age hillfort), Dial Hill, Strawberry Hill, Castle Hill, Hangstone Hill and Court Hill, a Site of Special Scientific Interest with overlaid Pleistocene deposits.
 It is mentioned in the Domesday Book of 1086.
-Clevedon grew in the Victorian period as a seaside resort.
+Clevedon grew in the Victorian period as a seaside resort, and had a population of 21,398 at the 2021 census.

 Facilities and functions

 The rocky beach has been designated as the Clevedon Shore Geological Site of Special Scientific Interest.

 Clevedon Pier, which opened in 1869, is one of the earliest surviving examples of a Victorian pier.
 On 17 October 1970, two outward spans collapsed.
 The pier and its buildings were restored and reopened on 27 May 1989.

-Clevedon Marine Lake is a tidal pool holding 15,000 sq m of sea water, refreshed with salt water on spring tides.
+Clevedon Marine Lake is a tidal pool with a surface area of 15,000 m^{2}, refreshed with salt water on spring tides.
 It is a safe place to play, swim and boat.
 It is popular with open water swimmers and an important part of Clevedon's community.
 It is run by a charity called Marlens, run by volunteers, who clean and maintain the lake.